The housing recession doesn’t exist and will never exist.

 Somebody lost in their Facebook feed scrolling may or may not be aware of having a problem or need regarding buying a house when he sees your ad coming out of nowhere.

-Now, it may become clearer why I also mentioned different recession-proof real estate niches you may want to focus on above.
+Now, it may become more apparent why I also mentioned different recession-proof real estate niches you may want to focus on above.

 You can better learn about the individual buyer prospect and thus work out their customer journey.

-It will then improve the way you target them and the real estate sales copy (my article) you use in the messaging of your advertising.
+It will then improve the way you target them and the real estate sales copy you use in your advertising messaging.

 As I did in my article about the 5 Types of real estate leads, I attach the same infographic below showing the “evergreen real estate lead type cycle.”